agrc/gis.utah.gov/sharing/index.md

 ## Open SGID
 {: .text-left}

-The [Open SGID]({% link sgid/index.html %}#open-sgid) is a curated, publicly-accesible database of statewide GIS layers—the latest evolution of the traditional "SGID as a single geospatial database" model.
+The [Open SGID]({% link sgid/index.html %}#open-sgid) is a curated, publicly-accessible database of statewide GIS layers—the latest evolution of the traditional "SGID as a single geospatial database" model.
 We are excited to have this connection available to everyone once again.

 If you have a statewide dataset but don't have the ability to host or share it yourself, we may host it in the Open SGID if it meets our [qualifications]({% link about/policy/sgid/index.md %}#open-sgid-qualifications).
 We also share most Open SGID layers through [opendata.gis.utah.gov](https://opendata.gis.utah.gov) (by first uploading it as a feature service in our ArcGIS Online [organization](https://utah.maps.arcgis.com)).